asha-lily/image-retrieval/README.md

 - The text input by the user is embedded using the same `OpenCLIPEmbeddingFunction` used to embed the images when adding them to the database.
 - The `n` image embeddings which are closest to the text embedding (in terms of cosine similarity) are retrieved (where `n` is the `num_results_to_retrieve` parameter defined in `config.py`).
 - The image most semantically similar to the query text is displayed, along with its text label

+## Future Work

+- Create a front end, e.g using streamlit
+- Improve efficiency so that this can scale to handle larger image databases (currently it's quite slow even for a few images).
+For example, I could try using a different vector database.
+- Reverse image search, i.e search using an image instead of text